sudorandom/kmcd.dev/content/posts/2024/grpc-over-http3/index.md

 {{< aside >}}
 <a href="https://github.com/sudorandom/example-connect-http3/blob/v0.0.1/server-multi/main.go" target="_blank">See the full source at GitHub.</a>
 {{</ aside >}}

+This code demonstrates running multiple HTTP servers concurrently, providing support for HTTP/1.1, HTTP/2, and HTTP/3 on the same port by leveraging TCP for HTTP/1.1 and HTTP/2 and UDP for HTTP/3.

 Oh, and note that this requires a certificate and a key because HTTP/3 **requires** TLS.
 Here's the command that I used to create a self-signed cert for testing: